-In 2018 we returned to the roots of Wassookeag Retrievers, moving back to the lake and making more time to enjoy our favorite hobbies of hunting, training, showing and performance sports with our dogs as well as maybe sneaking in some time for fishing, kayaking and snowmobiling.
+We returned to the roots of Wassookeag Retrievers, moving back to the lake and making more time to enjoy our favorite hobbies of hunting, training, showing and performance sports with our own dogs as well as maybe sneaking in some time for fishing, kayaking and snowmobiling.

-Below is general information of the training programs that we have offered since 1997.
+Below is general information of the training programs that we have offered from 1997 – 2018.

 – Basic Gun Dog Training